-As DREAMers Begin Renewing Permits Again, Trump Tweets 'DACA Is Probably Dead'
+Blaming Democrats, Trump Says 'DACA Is Probably Dead'

 Two of Trump's congressional allies who were present at that meeting sought to push a different version of events during appearances on the Sunday talk shows.

-On ABC's "This Week" Sen. David Perdue, R-Ga, said Trump, "did not use that word," and that multiple media accounts of the meeting were a "gross misrepresentation."
+On ABC's "This Week" Sen. David Perdue, R-Ga., said Trump, "did not use that word," and that multiple media accounts of the meeting were a "gross misrepresentation."
 Perdue's comments were a shift.
-In an interview on Friday, Perdue had said he didn't remember the president using such langauge.
+In an interview on Friday, Perdue had said he didn't remember the president using such language.
 "I didn't hear that word either," said Arkansas Sen. Tom Cotton in an interview on CBS's "Face the Nation" with host John Dickerson.

+On Sunday evening, Trump was pressed on the issue upon arriving at his West Palm Beach golf resort where he was to have dinner with House Majority Leader Kevin McCarthy.

+Trump said the derogatory comments attributed to him last week never happened.
+"Did you see what various senators in the room said about my comments?
+They were not made," he told the press pool.

 Meanwhile, the U.S. Citizenship and Immigration Services announced Saturday it would begin taking renewal applications from undocumented immigrants seeking to register for the DACA program.